“Gardening is the most therapeutic and defiant act you can do.”

 I learned that two bee hives can coexist right next to each other because each queen has a different scent.
 The bees would never fly into the “wrong” hive becomes it smells completely different.
 I watched Susanna and Thomas gear up and take off the top of the box of bees.
 Susanna took the queen (who was safely in a case sealed with sugar water) and put her in her pocket.
 They shook the bees into the frames and put the queen in last.
 Even though the bees were not raised with this queen, they will get used to her with time.
 After a few days, the bees know her smell and will eat the sugar water cap off to release her from her case.

 After the new bee hive was set up, Thomas and I took the 4-wheeler up to “The Vines,” one of my favorite places on the farm.
-Yoav is growing grape vines for wine up there and is tilling some land to plant the Three Sisters.
+They are growing grape vines for wine up there and tilling some land to plant the Three Sisters.

 Later that night on my way home, just like my way there, it down poured.
 I like to think that the rain was cleansing me and symbolized some sort of rebirth back out into the world.